Promote and encourage development of an agriculture industry in Alaska.

 Target #2: Administer federal grant awards to enhance the agriculture industry.

 Federal Grant Funding

 Analysis of results and challenges: Division of Agriculture is the recipient of many federal grant awards some of which are competitively applied for, some are state block grants, and some are grants in which we are partners with other entities.
 This funding represents funds that were awarded in FY2019 but may cross over multiple years and will not be reported in future fiscal years, just the year of initial award.
-In this funding amount we capture the USDA funded Technical Assistance for Specialty Crop grant (market access to international markets for peonies), Country of Origin Labeling program, Agrilogic and Crop Risk management, and Specialty Crop Block Grants.
-Some of the grants are awarded as part of a funding partnership and some as a memorandum of understanding with USDA for us to do work on their behalf.
+Included in this funding amount is the USDA funded Technical Assistance for Specialty Crop grant (market access to international markets for peonies), Country of Origin Labeling program, Agrilogic and Crop Risk management, and Specialty Crop Block Grants.
+Some of the grants are awarded as part of a funding partnership and some as a memorandum of understanding with USDA for the department to do work on their behalf.

 Federal Inspections Completed

 Analysis of results and challenges: The data provided comes from surveys conducted throughout the year by the USDA National Agricultural Statistics Services.
 Core services continue to demonstrate growth in monetary value of Alaska agricultural products sold.